 Along with the air we breathe, food & drink are the parts of the environment we put into our bodies every day.
 What we consume affects our health (although these relationships are complex).
 Read more

-‘Save in situations of natural disasters or civil strife, the right to food is not the right to be fed; it is the right to feed oneself in dignity’ says Olivier De Schutter, the second UN Rapporteur on the Right to Food.
+‘Save in situations of natural disasters or civil strife, the right to food is not the right to be fed; it is the right to feed oneself in dignity’ says Olivier De Schutter, the second UN Rapporteur on the Right to Food and contributor to the Food Systems Academy.
 Read more

 This site is designed to share my work.
 Please let me know of any problems or if you can see ways to develop and improve it.